Happy Birthday President Bush: George W Bush, 43rd President of the United States

 In response to this attack, President George W Bush launched the War on Terror, invading Afghanistan and Iraq in 2001 and 2003, respectively.
 He also created the Department of Homeland Security and signed several controversial bills aimed at increasing national security, including the Patriot Act.
 George also worked at building international coalitions to seek out and destroy al-Qaeda and other terrorist organizations, along with their leaders.
 As his re-election approached in 2004, support for the wars began to wane, especially as causalities and costs increased.
 George, in another close race, won a second term.

 Following his re-election, George faced a domestic crisis, Hurricane Katrina, which devastated much of the Gulf Coast, especially Louisiana.
 George was heavily criticized for his handling of the national disaster, for which he accepted responsibility.
 In 2005, a man attempted to assassinate him by throwing a live grenade at him.
 In 2007, the nation entered a recession and unemployment began to rise.

-George also dealt with several other domestic issues during his tenure as president.
+President George W Bush also dealt with several other domestic issues during his tenure as president.
 He signed the No Child Left Behind Act and the Partial-Birth Abortion Ban Act.
-He promoted economical, health care, education, and social security reforms.
-He spoke out against same-sex marriage, increased prescription drug benefits for seniors, and increased funding for an AIDS relief program.
-He also unsuccessfully lobbied for immigration reform.
+He promoted economic, health care, education, and social security reforms.
+His other actions included speaking out against same-sex marriage, increasing prescription drug benefits for seniors, and increasing funding for an AIDS relief program.
+Additionally, he also unsuccessfully lobbied for immigration reform.